 - Please review the Frequently Asked Questions or

 - Call (800) 388-7123 and ask for Financial Aid or (315) 386-7616 or

 - Submit an Inquiry

-The Excelsior application for the Fall 2018 semester will be open on March 26th at 9:00 am and will close on Monday, July 23rd at 11:59 pm.
+The Excelsior application for the Spring 2019 semester opened on November 29th and will close on Monday, January 14, 2019.

 To complete the application you will need:

 - To have already filed the Free Application for Federal Student Aid (FAFSA) and the TAP application.

 - Copies of 2016 Federal and NYS Income Tax Returns filed by you and your parent(s) or your spouse, as applicable.

 - If you are a transfer student or a student with a disability under the American with Disabilities Act (ADA), an official transcript from all colleges attended.

 - If you are a current student, for the application question “During your lifetime college experience, however many terms did you complete?” please include the current Fall Term in your count if attending.